mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 ---
 **Important:**

-Once you publish the app on the Play Store, the app needs to be signed with the same key every time you want to distriibute a new build.
+Once you publish the app on the Play Store, the app needs to be signed with the same key every time you want to distribute a new build.
 If you lose this key, you will need to republish your app under a different package id (losing all downloads and ratings).

 ---